 - A Multi-Point conference linking multiple sites end-points

-- Other combinations of the above
+- Any combination of the above